 Strategy & Results: We pitched local journalists based in cities with the most and fewest breweries per capita; understanding that those “top” and “bottom” headlines were most likely to secure media attention.

 The campaign earned a combination of local and national coverage on authoritative digital publications including Food & Wine, Forbes, and major local newspaper, The Denver Post.
-Like the other examples of digital PR campaigns included in this ranking, we evaluate its success based on quality of the inbound media coverage not just the quantity.
+Like any other example of a digital PR campaign, we evaluate campaign success based on quality of the inbound media coverage not just the quantity.
 When we looked at the average domain authority and reputation of the 100+ media placements, the average link had a DA of 71.

 Goals and expectations will dictate the type of content you invest in.
 These examples of our most successful digital PR campaigns reflect our dedication to data and research.
 Establishing a level of trust between brands and journalists, and subsequently client websites and search engines.